-- Employ "shoe-box" type or decorative fixtures, consistent with the architectural theme of the development. - Use a mounting configuration that creates a total cutoff of all light at less than ninety (90) degrees from vertical (flood, area, and up-lighting are prohibited). - Provide total cutoff of all light at the property lines of the parcel to be developed. - Meet a maximum initial horizontal foot-candle level of not more than 8.0 foot-candles, as measured directly below the luminaire(s) at grade.
+- Use a mounting configuration that creates a total cutoff of all light at less than ninety (90) degrees from vertical (flood, area, and up-lighting are prohibited). - Provide total cutoff of all light at the property lines of the parcel to be developed. - Meet a maximum initial horizontal foot-candle level of not more than 8.0 foot-candles, as measured directly below the luminaire(s) at grade.

-Additional guidance can be found in the Exterior Lighting Design Standards, Technical Bulletin 95-001, as amended.
+Additional guidance can be found in Technical Bulletin 95-001, as amended.